Open Secrets

 33. “Unreal fears can be created by a state.”

 34. “The state that would eventually lead to a catastrophe is marked by instability; people acting from that state may seem crazy.
-Remember, thought is essentially not stable.”
+Remember, thought is essentially not stable; this means delusion changes state from bad to worse.”

 35. “All the possibilities of a child state can be determined in a parent state because all the characteristics of a child state are derived from its parent.”